KWKW: Branching to FM; solidifying the format

 Both KFAC and KFAC-FM would move out of the Fuller Motors dealership penthouse to new studios at the Prudential Square in the Miracle Mile district, now known as SAG-AFTRA Plaza.
 An advertisement taken out by KFAC in Broadcasting Magazine celebrating the studio move also boasted that they now held a library of music recordings that weighed over 28 tons, enough to ensure that the stations could be programmed for a full year without any duplication.
 The studio move was completed in April 1953 when KFAC general manager Calvin Smith, Los Angeles Mayor Fletcher Bowron and Prudential Insurance vice president Harry Volk participated in a ceremonial soldering ceremony; KFAC experienced no loss of air time in the process.

 As KFAC solidified its reputation and format as a classical music outlet, it also set out to remove some of the few remaining deviations from its format.
 On February 15, 1957, it notified the First Methodist Church of Los Angeles, which paid commercial rates to broadcast its Sunday morning service over KFAC, that it would terminate the agreement.
 First Methodist claimed to have the oldest church service broadcasts in America, which were first made in 1923.
 KFAC carried First Methodist's morning and evening services beginning in 1942; in 1951, the station had removed the evening service from its schedule.
 After First Methodist asked the FCC for a hearing into the issue, claiming that the cancellation affected the station's commitment at its last license renewal to carry 1.79 percent religious programming, the commission denied the request in May.
 With the petition denied, the church began airing its services over KPOL.

 From Cleveland to Atlantic

-Former Cleveland, Ohio mayor Ray T. Miller (pictured in 1938) purchased KFAC-AM-FM in 1962 and would operate them—along with other radio stations in Cleveland and Sandusky—until his death in 1966.
+Ray T. Miller, owner of KFAC-AM-FM from 1962 until his 1968 death.